Back to California

 Insurance business practices.

-Existing law creates the Department of Insurance, headed by the Insurance Commissioner, and generally regulates the business of insurance in the state.
+Existing law creates the Department of Insurance, headed by the Insurance Commissioner, and generally regulates classes of insurance, including fire and residential property insurance.
 Existing regulations prescribe specified deadlines by which an insurer is required to, among other things, respond to a notice of claim, accept or deny a claim, in whole or in part, and, upon acceptance of a claim in whole or in part, tender payment or otherwise take action to perform its obligation, as specified.

 Current Bill Text